SwatiChaudhary11/JavaScript/README.md

 # JavaScript

-#jaavScript is an opem source scripting language.
+#javaScript is an open source scripting language.